Evans had 'no inkling' of NI call-up

 |Coverage: Commentary on BBC Radio Ulster and BBC Sounds; Live text commentary and report on the BBC

-Jonny Evans admitted he had no inkling he might be able to play in Northern Ireland's friendly against Luxembourg on Friday night until last week.
+Jonny Evans said he had no inkling he might be able to play in Northern Ireland's friendly against Luxembourg on Friday night until last week.

 The defender was a surprise addition to Ian Baraclough's squad on Monday after making a sooner-than-expected return from a hamstring injury as a substitute in Leicester's win over Brentford.